MileHacker Logo

 Special Permits and Immigration

 Visiting Solapur for standard tourism generally does not need special permits.
 Special permits, like Protected Area Permits (PAPs) or Restricted Area Permits (RAPs), are usually for specific tribal regions or border areas in other parts of India, not applying to Solapur itself.
-If you plan to visit a wildlife sanctuary, like the Great Indian Bustard Sanctuary, an entry fee at the gate applies, and local Forest Department permission for specific access or activities may be needed.
+If you plan to visit a wildlife sanctuary, like the Great Indian Bustard Sanctuary, an admission fee at the gate applies, and local Forest Department permission for specific access or activities might be needed.
 Always verify the latest regulations for any protected areas you intend to visit.

 Immigration Procedures